steve3535/gitlab-university/day-3/2-environments.md

 3. Production deployment requires the staging deployment to complete first
 4. `when: manual` means this job requires manual intervention to run
 5. The `environment` section defines the production environment
+6. We added `tags: docker` to ensure the job runs on Docker-capable runners

 ## Step 4: Using Variables to Avoid Duplication